 Mile 21.7 to 23.1-Oregon Trail ruts can be found close to Teapot Road on the north side.
-They are available for hiking.
-Motorized vehicles are not allowed.
+They are available for hiking and horseback riding.

-Mile 23.6- Interpretive sign.
-Turn right onto the dirt road for 200 yards for access to the Hot Springs site.
+Mile 23.6-Turn right onto the dirt road for 200 yards for access to the Hot Springs site.